 Partnership with the Pacific Mesothelioma Center

-The Jonsson Comprehensive Cancer Center is located in an area that is rich with resources for cancer research and treatment.
-The Center’s ability to give patients excellent care is extended by its partnership with many of these other facilities, including the Pacific Mesothelioma Center, a part of the Pacific Heart, Lung, and Blood Institute.
+The Jonsson Comprehensive Cancer Center is in an area rich with resources for cancer research and treatment.
+The Center’s partnerships with many of these other facilities, including the Pacific Mesothelioma Center, a part of the Pacific Heart, Lung, and Blood Institute, improve its work.

 Treatment for Mesothelioma Patients

-Cancer research and clinical trials make up an important part of the activities of the experts at Jonsson.
-The facility is devoted to treating patients, but also to researching the cancers that afflict those patients so they can be given better care.
-A major area of cancer study here is targeted therapies, which involves developing drugs that target specific proteins or genes to help kill cancer cells and slow or stop tumor growth.
+Cancer research and clinical trials are important at Jonsson.
+The facility is devoted to treating patients but also to researching the cancers that afflict them.
+Targeted therapies are a major focus.
+Researchers here develop drugs that target specific proteins or genes to help kill cancer cells and slow or stop tumor growth.

-Researchers at Jonsson also lead and conduct clinical trials to test these new drugs and other treatment strategies.
-As an example, one ongoing clinical trial at the Cancer Center is testing the use of a special type of radiation therapy for mesothelioma patients before undergoing pleurectomy/decortication surgery.
+Researchers at Jonsson lead and conduct clinical trials to test new drugs and other treatment strategies.
+One ongoing clinical trial at the Cancer Center is testing the use of a special type of radiation therapy for mesothelioma patients before they undergo pleurectomy/decortication surgery.